Partial Success in VM Backups

 -

-The VM backups are configured to take file system consistent backup through auto enabled freeze/thaw rules executed at per VM level during per VM volume backup.
+VM backups are configured to take file-system consistent backups through auto-enabled freeze/thaw rules executed at the per-VM level during per-VM volume backup.

 -

-Isolation of rule execution is per VM to reduce the impact of long freeze/unfreeze cycles
+Rule execution is isolated per VM to reduce the impact of long freeze/unfreeze cycles.

 -